K8sbykeshed/k8s-service-validator/README.md

 ## Build and run - development

-Create a local cluster using the Kind, make sure your cluster have 1+ nodes:
+Create a local cluster using the Kind, make sure your cluster have 1+ nodes, install MetalLB:

 ```
 $ kind create cluster --config=hack/kind-multi-worker.yaml
+$ hack/install_metallb.sh
 ```

 To run the tests directly you can use: